Takashiidobe/notes/src/books/clean-ruby.md

 #### Avoid Double Negatives

-- Don\'t use a double negative
+- Don't use a double negative

 ```rb
 # bad